kalpak92/Python---Real-World-Applications/2. Beyond the Basics/3. Collections/Python Collections.md

 ## 2. `OrderedDict`

-`OrderedDict` keeps its entries sorted as they are initially inserted.
+`OrderedDict` keeps its entries **sorted as they are initially inserted**.
 Overwriting a value of an existing key doesn’t change the position of that key.
 However, deleting and reinserting an entry moves the key to the end of the dictionary.

 **Problem:**